mayadata-io/oep-e2e/testplan/docs/director/authentication/directorAuth.md

 - #### Active Directory

-Authentication is done against enterprise Active Directory.
+In this authentication, credentials are validated against the Identities in Microsoft Active Directory using LDAP.